 The Organization has a note payable to a bank secured by land and buildings.
 The note was obtained to pay out the termination shortfall on the Organization's pension plan.
 The note carries an interest rate of 5.40% and matures in July 2019.
-Interest expense associated with the note is \$11,083 for the year ended December 31, 2015.
+Interest expense associated with the note is \$7,979 and \$11,083 for the years ended December 31, 2016 and 2015, respectively.